saptarshibasu/kafka-study/README.md

 * Kafka originally designed as a message queue has developed into a distributed streaming platform.
 It is based on a **distributed, partitioned, replicated**     log
 * As a messaging system, what makes Kafka different from the traditional messaging systems is its log centric design which makes it suitable for use cases that    cannot be so easily and elegantly addressed with other messaging systems
-  * **Developing applications optimized for both read and write** - Kafka allows capturing application data as an ordered series of events which can then be processed by different consumer processes to produce various read optimized views.
+  * **Developing applications optimized for both read and write** - Kafka allows capturing application data as a time ordered series of immutable events which can then be processed by different consumer processes to produce various read optimized views.
 Thus, while writes are efficient appends, reads are from read-optimized pre-aggregated denormalized views updated in near-real time.
-This pattern of developing applications where the read and write models are decoupled is also known as **Command Query Responsibility Seggregation (CQRS)** and we implement it using another pattern called **Event Sourcing** which requires the data to be captured as an ordered series of immutable events (as opposed to a state machine) to ensure that the historical information is preserved
+This pattern of developing applications where the read and write models are decoupled is also known as **Command Query Responsibility Seggregation (CQRS)** and we implement it using another pattern called **Event Sourcing** which requires the data to be captured as an ordered series of immutable events (as opposed to a state machine) to ensure that the historical information is preserved and the exact state of the application at any point in the past can be deterministically created by replaying the events
   * **Replacing dual-writes with log based writes** - Applications writing to multiple systems (viz. search index, database, cache, hadoop etc.) can suffer from race condition and partial failure leading to perpetually inconsistent data.
-Applications can instead write to Kafka and then have the individual systems consume the ordered event stream from Kafka to create their internal state in a deteministic way
+Applications can instead write to Kafka and then have the individual systems consume the ordered event stream from Kafka to create their internal state in a deteministic way.
+In a UI based application, where the user expects a response almost immediately in a synchronous manner, there are couple of options -
-  * **Change Data Capture** - Applications writing directly to database can source an event stream from the DB **Write Ahead Log (WAL)** to Kafka via Kafka Connect.
-The indiviadual applications can then prepare their respective views from the Kafka event stream
+    * **Change Data Capture** - Applications write directly to the database which can then source an event stream from the DB **Write Ahead Log (WAL)** to Kafka via Kafka Connect.
+Kafka Stream or Producer API can then be used to prepare the respective system views in separate Kafka topics from the original stream of events and finally export them to the individual systems using Kafka Connect or Kafka Consumer API
+    * **Request-Reply Enterprise Integration Pattern** - Here the application will post the request in a Kafka topic and listen for response on another topic or partition dedicated for response to that specific service.
+Spring Kafka provides inbuilt support for the pattern, however, it can be little awkward for two reasons - 1.
+The response for every request will come to every thread or service instance, 2.
+Every service or request processing thread need to have a different consumer group so that they get all the events.
+This could be problematic for cloud deployments where multiple instances of the same service are run with the same configuration
   * **Materialized View Pattern** - In a microservice based architecture, individual microservices can consume events from other services and create it's own pre-aggregated **Materialized View** and serve data from there instead of querying the respective services during run time.
 This will lead to reduced latency and loose-coupling between services
-  * **Recreating views** - Sourcing the event stream from Kafka the views can be recreated at anytime after a crash (viz. pre-warming a cache after a restart).
-This aspect can also be exploited to debug applications by replaing the events to recreate the exact scenario
+  * **Recreating views** - By sourcing the event stream from Kafka, the individual application specific views can be recreated at anytime after a crash (viz. pre-warming a cache after a restart).
+This aspect can also be exploited to debug applications by replaing the events to recreate the exact application state in the past
 * Some key aspects of Kafka -
-  * Kafka is a modern day fault-tolerant distributed system which scales horizontally storing more data that a single machine can hold
+  * Kafka is a modern day fault-tolerant distributed system which scales horizontally storing more data than a single machine can hold
   * Kafka provides ordering guarantees within a partition
   * Kafka's durability using distributed replicated partitions allows it to serve as a single source of truth
   * Kafka's compaction cleaning policy allows it to store compacted data for an indefinite period of time